kylejones200/psis_4700_applied_ai/webslides/topic_AI-Buzzwords-That-Have-Already-Aged.md

 ## Why It Broke Down

-LangChain became too complex.
+LangChain became too complex
-Projects grew brittle.
+Projects grew brittle
-Every integration needed custom glue code.
+Every integration needed custom glue code
 It handled data context poorly and lacked security control

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.